Ancient Egyptian History See also:

 Egyptians [Archived page] INTERACTIVE - Articles, timelines, pictures, and games about the pyramids, the Nile, mummies, hieroglyphs, magic, and more; for high school students (British Broadcasting Corporation).
 Explore Ancient Egypt INTERACTIVE looks at the Ancient Egyptian pyramids, gods, writing & number systems, mummies and more; includes interactive 'challenges'.
 For elementary and middle school students (Children's University of Manchester, UK).
 Ancient Egypt Guide [Link opens a PDF] is a colorful, printable lesson on pharaohs, mummies, pyramids, and hieroglyphs, with quizzes and activities; middle school (2013, Penn Museum, University of Pennsylvania).
 Egypt: A New Look @ an Ancient Culture [Archived page] explores hieroglyphs, pharaohs, gods & goddesses, daily life, and more; high school (Penn Museum, University of Pennsylvania).
 See also The truth about ancient Egypt, an interview with Egyptologist John Romer (2017, BBC History Magazine; site includes advertisements).

-Greece: Ancient Greeks [NOTE: Some media features do not work in the USA] INTERACTIVE - Interesting facts about life and culture in Ancient Greece, gods & heroes, Olympic games, wars, language, and more; elementary and middle school students (British Broadcasting Corporation).
+Greece: Ancient Greeks [NOTE: Some media features may not work in the USA] INTERACTIVE - Interesting facts about life and culture in Ancient Greece, gods & heroes, Olympic games, wars, language, and more; elementary and middle school students (British Broadcasting Corporation).
 The Ancient Greek World [Archived page] is an online gallery exploring Land & Time, Daily Life, Religion & Death, Economy, and other topics; high school and up (2002, Penn Museum, University of Pennsylvania).
 See also Ancient Greece [Link opens a PDF] (2022, Children's University of Manchester, UK), and World History Encyclopedia: Ancient Greece (high school and up).

 Odyssey INTERACTIVE [Archived page; sections on Greece and the Americas no longer work] - Explores the art and culture of the ancient world, including the Near East, Egypt, Rome, and Africa.
 For elementary and middle school students.
 (2008, Michael C. Carlos Museum of Emory University et al.).